lorenuars19/makefile-src-updater/README.md

 4. Re-join the two files
 # Contribute
 I am far form an expert in shell scripting, there's likely better ways to implement it.
-So feel free to pull request, to upgrade and improve this script
+So feel free to pull request, to upgrade and improve this script.